dpletzke/english-connections-core/README.md

 - `tsconfig.base.json` – Node16-style ESM config shared across packages.

 ### apps/
 - `content-manager/` – CLI workspace.
-Provides `validate` and `upload` commands: the validator blocks malformed puzzles locally and the uploader syncs new puzzles plus `manifest.json` to S3.
-Copy `.example.env` to `.env` to set your AWS profile or tweak default upload flags.
+Provides `validate`, `upload`, and `promote` commands: the validator blocks malformed puzzles locally, the uploader syncs new puzzles plus `manifest.json` to a chosen bucket, and the promoter copies the latest dev bucket state into prod.
+Copy `.example.env` to `.env` to set your AWS profile or tweak default CLI flags.
 - `server/` – placeholder backend workspace with minimal config, ready for future REST API work.

 ### packages/